*EARLY BIRD PRICING IN EFFECT UNTIL 11:59pm ON MONDAY, OCT 9th*

 Coquitlam Little League has a tradition of being one of the best Little League programs in Canada and we want you to join us!

 Players interested in playing on the Timberjacks should register for the Junior Division.
-After evaluations, selected players will have to pay an extra $200 - $300 to participate in the Timberjacks program.
+After evaluations, selected players will have to pay the additional registration fee to participate in the Timberjacks program.

 All requests for Refunds are to be reviewed by the CLL Board and the Refund Committee.
 The Refund Committee is made up of the President, Vice-President, Treasurer and Registrar.